mattdiamond/Recorderjs/README.md

     rec.getRecordingTime()

-**getRecordingTime** will return the duration of the recorded audio in ms.
+**getRecordingTime** will return the duration of the recorded audio in seconds.

     rec.initStream( callback )